 Talius has over 1800 options for custom colors available to customers.
 These options are available through a Benjamin Moore paint fan or by custom color matching.
-Talius custom paints each product in our state of the art manufacturing facility using a two-component pure polyurethane paint system which utilizes aliphatic isocyanate reacted with resin polyols.
+Talius custom paints each product in our state of the art manufacturing facility using a two-component pure polyurethane paint system that utilizes aliphatic isocyanate reacted with resin polyols.
 This paint is the same as those commonly applied in demanding conditions such as commercial air crafts, chemical plants, oil and gas platforms and commercial ships like ferries or navy ships.
-There will be a miniscule change in the gloss and color level over the first 5 years.
+There will be a minuscule change in the gloss and color level over the first 5 years.
 Over the first 15 years a colour change between 1-4 McAdam units can be expected, where 1 is not perceptible to the human eye.
-The top coat will continue to preform chemical, corrosion and abrasion services under normal conditions solidly throughout the products lifetime.
+The topcoat will continue to perform chemical, corrosion and abrasion services under normal conditions solidly throughout the products lifetime.

 Habitat Screen™ Build-Up and Sills

-Habitat ScreensTM do not need to close down onto a sill like rollshutters do.
-However if a sill is needed for other reasons or if the customer would like one for aesthetic reasons Talius has our L sill.
+Habitat Screens™ do not need to close down onto a sill as rollshutters do.
+However, if a sill is needed for other reasons or if the customer would like one for aesthetic reasons Talius has our L sill.
 This is the same sill that is included when the mounting method is between jamb with L sill.